 Confirm subscription fee and data of your third party Shopify apps

 Almost all Shopify stores and shops from other e-commerce platforms operate using many third party apps, such as Tidio, Oberlo, Kiwi Sizing to extend their store's functionalities.
 Some apps are native to the platforms, and some could be billed and operated separately such as Mailchimp.
 Before temporarily closing your store, make sure to reach out to those providers you current have paid subscription with and make sure your subscription charges will be paused once the store is closed.
 No one enjoys seeing unexpected charges, especially during this difficult time.

-If you are not closing down your shop completely but wants to cut down on costs, one thing you can do is also asking them nicely whether they have special arrangements they can make for you.
+If you are not closing down your shop completely but want to cut down on costs, one thing you can do is also asking them nicely whether they have special arrangements they can make for you.
 Here at Kiwi Sizing, we have made several arrangements to our clients on a case by case basis.

 Next is the data from those third party apps.
 You should confirm with them if the settings and data you have set up will be kept as before since each app may have different data retention policy.
 And whether they will be back once you re-activate the store in the future.